-1) Are you in a relationship now?
-2) What do you do/use to protect yourself from getting an STD, a resistant strain of HIV or infect others?
-3) Have you ever been infected with a STD or Hepatitis?
-YES NO If yes, please explain (i.e. type of STD or Hepatitis, treatment date and/or date of completion) 4) When was your last TB skin test (PPD), and what were the results?
-5) Are you currently or have you ever used drugs or alcohol? ☐ YES ☐ NO If, yes when did you last use and what was your drug of choice?
-6) Have you ever attended a drug and/or alcohol treatment/recovery program?
-YES [If yes, tell me about the program?
-7) Do you feel that there are other factors or issues in your life that put you at risk for transmittin HIV/AIDS? ☐ YES ☐ NO If yes, what are they?
-Place Client Label Here Case Managers Initials:
+PRE VENTION SCREENING TOOL 1) Are you in a relationship now? ☐ YES Are you sexually active currently? ☐ YES If yes, tell me about the relationship? □ NO □ NO 2) What do you do/use to protect yourself from getting an STD, a resistant strain of HIV or infect others?
+3) Have you ever been infected with a STD or Hepatitis? ☐ YES ☐ NO If yes, please explain (i.e. type of STD or Hepatitis, treatment date and/or date of completion 4) When was your last TB skin test (PPD), and I what were the results?
+5) Are you currently or have you ever used drugs or alcohol?
+YES NO If, yes when did you last use and what was your drug of choice?
+6) Have you ever attended a drug and/or alcoholf yes, tell me about the program? nol treatment/recovery program? ☐ YES ☐ NO 7) HIV/AIDS? ☐ YES ☐ NO sues in your life that put you at risk for transmitting 8) Have you ever had or are you currently hav within the past 12 months?
+YES If yes, please explain? ing thoughts of hurting yourself or someone else ☐ NO 9) Have you ever been hurt by a partner, or be months? ☐ YES ☐ NO one within the past 12 months?
+YES NO seen afraid you might be hurt within the past 12 CM Signature: Place Client Label Here Case Managers Initials: Date: Acuity Level: